Toyota Prius Plug-In (2016-2022) review

 The CVT automatic gearbox actually helps refinement as long as you don’t accelerate too hard.
 The assistance from the Dual Motor setup means the engine doesn’t have to rev too hard so long as you don’t press the accelerator flat to the floor – if you do things do get a bit noisy as the CVT gearbox holds the revs high for maximum acceleration.

-The system recoups energy when braking too, so you can top the battery up on the move.
-Of course, plug in overnight and you can fully charge the Toyota’s 8.8kWh battery pack in around three hours using a domestic three-pin socket.
-This drops to around two hours with a faster charger that makes the most of the car’s 3.3kW charging capability.
+The system recoups energy when braking, too, so you can top up on the move.
+Plug in overnight and you can fully charge the 8.8kWh battery pack in just under four hours using a domestic socket.
+This drops to around two-and-a-half hours with a wallbox charger that makes the most of the car’s 3.3kW charging.

-The infotainment is lacking too, and some of the materials feel cheap, even if build quality is good – but focus on the car’s claimed combined economy of 235mpg and you’ll be reminded that this is a very cheap car to run, yet there’s a good level of kit, even if with only two trim levels to choose from the range isn’t the most expansive.
+The infotainment is lacking, too, and some of the materials feel cheap, even if build quality is good – but focus on the claimed economy of 217mpg and you’ll be reminded that this is a very cheap car to run, yet there’s a good level of kit, even if, with only two trims to choose from, the range isn’t the most expansive.

-For a more detailed look at the Toyota Prius Plug-In, read on for the rest of our in-depth review.
+So the Prius Plug-In isn’t without merit and it’s a worthy eco-friendly car that you should consider if you’re after an affordable secondhand plug-in hybrid.
+For a more detailed look at the Toyota Prius Plug-In, read on for the rest of our in-depth review...